Employment in a Changing Economy

 Changes in the American economy in the 21st century are affecting the U.S. workforce in significant ways, and in some cases reshaping the nature of work.
 For instance, advancements in artificial intelligence, robotics, and other new technologies are leading to increased automation and changes in work tasks.
-There has also been a growth in online platforms for obtaining gig work, and employers are increasingly using subcontracting and lower-paying alternatives to traditional employment arrangements (including in higher education).
+Also, employers are increasingly using digital surveillance tools to monitor workers, which could help improve operations but has led to concerns from worker advocates.
+There has also been an increase in nonstandard work arrangements.
+For example, there has been growth in the number of gig workers obtaining employment through online platforms, and employers are increasingly using temporary, part-time, or contracted workers.
+These nonstandard work arrangements may have implications for workers’ safety, wages, and access to benefits.

 In addition, the economic shocks resulting from the COVID-19 pandemic, including widespread business closures, unprecedented levels of unemployment, and general health and safety concerns have accelerated certain structural changes, such as increased telework and automation.
-In the coming years, the pandemic may have lasting effects on how and where work is done across the economy, as well as employer demand for workers or certain skills in some sectors, which may lead to some workers continuing to face long-term unemployment.
+The share of workers who teleworked most of the time tripled during the pandemic, from about 6% in 2019 to about 18% in 2021.
+The pandemic may have lasting effects on how and where work is done across the economy, as well as employer demand for workers or certain skills in some sectors—which may lead to some workers continuing to face long-term unemployment.

 Sustained attention by federal agencies, including the Departments of Labor and Education, and coordination between federal, state, and local agencies is important for understanding and responding to this changing employment landscape and workforce needs.
 Additionally, where workers face disruptions or displacement, unemployment insurance, employment adjustment assistance, and other federal programs can provide critical support and protection, including getting workers proper training to meet the new needs of the changing economy.